-A potential numerical issue with the covariance update equation (24.4.22) is that it is the difference of two positive definite matrices.
-An alternative is to use the definition of \mathbf{K} , from which we can write hence we arrive at Joseph's symmetrized update [98]
+A potential numerical issue with the covariance update (24.4.20) is that it is the difference of two positive definite matrices.
+If there are numerical errors, the \mathbf{F}t may not be positive definite, nor symmetric.
+Using the Woodbury identity, definition(132), equation (24.4.18) can be written more compactly as